LuisYagof/sass-next-themes/docs/EXTERNAL_LIBRARIES.md

 - **src/styles/globals.scss**
 - **src/styles/themes/dark.scss**
 - **src/styles/themes/light.scss**
-- **src/styles/variables/colors.css**, very important: `next-themes` is not sensitive to sass variables, only to css variables.
+- **src/styles/variables/colors.css**, very important: `next-themes` is not sensitive to SASS variables, only to CSS variables.

 ## zustand

 To implement shared states in the app this project uses `zustand`.
-This library is pretty self-explanatory and straight-forward, no config files needed.
+This library is pretty self-explanatory and straight-forward; no config files needed.

-Modularized stores are created under `src/stores` directory and used in client side components.
+Modularized stores are created under the `src/stores` directory and used in client-side components.